aaronbbrown/katas/2016-10/aaronbbrown/README.md

 ADDRESS="tcp://1.2.3.4:5555" script/client
 ```

+## Strategies

-The client offers alternative strategies for playing the game:
+Alternative strategies for playing the game are supported:

 * **random** (Default) - all throws are random
 * **mirrorlast** - Client (Me) will repeat the opponent's (You) last move